 Hall lockers are provided for each student.
 Students are required to keep coats and other personal belongings not pertaining to class in their assigned locker and to keep their lockers locked at all times for their own protection.
-Failure to do so may result in a Level 1 Offense (see Discipline Policy).
 KACC does not assume responsibility for money or other valuables taken from lockers.